tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 Simply put, a partion on a disk is a part of the HDD that is separated.
 Partitions allow you to install multiple operating systems on the same HDD.
 In our case, this will be the way that we install Linux on a Mac.
 The reason why this is the recommended way of installing it, is because Mac sometimes do firmware updates and some of these firmware updates are crucial to the hardware on a low level.
-The other reason why we are going to partition the disk first is that if somehow we make a mistake, we can always put our blindfold back on revert back to our sad OS X ways.
+The other reason why we are going to partition the disk first is that if somehow we make a mistake, we can always put our blindfold back on and revert back to our sad OS X ways.
 This is not a problem though.
-We can configure it in a way so that we only boot OS X once every month to get an update and the rest of the time when your computer turns on it will boot into Manjaro.
+We can configure it in a way so that we only boot OS X every once in a while for an update and the rest of the time when your computer turns on it will boot into Manjaro.

-To partition a disk on Mac see this sort video on YT: https://www.youtube.com/watch?v=n2xNDUqjbhU
+To partition a disk on Mac see this short vid on YT: https://www.youtube.com/watch?v=n2xNDUqjbhU

 Remember to use MS-DOS(FAT) format.
 It's up to you how much space you want your new OS to have.
 But I would just recommend not going too extreme on either side.
 Leave a good amount of space for OS X for updates and shit and have enough space on your new OS to actually make it usable.
 After partioning the disk, you need to choose whether you want to use an external bootloader.
 You can do without it but if you have never dual booted I would recommend using one for convenience of switching between OS.